Hydrangea

 Hydrangea Detailed Encyclopedia Introduction

-Hydrangea is a flowering shrub with large, colorful flower clusters that can change color based on soil pH, perfect for garden decoration.
+Hydrangeas are flowering shrubs with large, colorful flower clusters that can change color based on soil pH, perfect for garden displays.

 Basic Info